Kempa (film): Production

 The film began production in 2007 under the title Golla.
 Newcomer Santhosh, son of producer Anekal Balaraj, made his debut with this film.
 The story is based on a true incident of a shepard's struggle that happened in Gopinatham, the birthplace of Veerappan.

 Soundtrack

 The music was composed by Gurukiran.

 Reception

-R. G. Vijayasarathy of Rediff.com opined that "Kempa should be watched for the first and the last 20 minutes".
+R. G. Vijayasarathy of IANS opined that "Kempa could have been a better effort, but for the poor handling in the middle of the film".
 A critic from Bangalore Mirror wrote that "Kempa could have been a better film".